 Animals

-The fauna of Massachusetts is incredibly diverse, with over 200 species of mammals, birds, reptiles, and amphibians.
+The fauna of Massachusetts is incredibly diverse, with more than 200 species of mammals, birds, reptiles, and amphibians.
 Among these are the white-tailed deer, coyote, red fox, and bobcat.
 There is also a variety of waterfowl, such as ducks, geese, and swans.
 Massachusetts also has plenty of invertebrates, such as butterflies, moths, and grasshoppers, that live in its forests and wetlands.

 Additionally, there are more than 50 species of fish native to its rivers and streams, including salmonids like trout and bass.
 With so much biodiversity, it’s clear why Massachusetts is considered one of America’s most ecologically diverse states!